jonahfoley/FSM.io/README.md

 ### Arrows

 All arrows used in your FSM diagram should be of the default arrow type provided by Draw.io.
-In order to ensure a connection between two elements of the state machine arrows must NOT be floating.
-Its source connection and its target connection should both both be anchored to their respective elements within the diagram.
+In order to ensure a connection between two elements of the state machine, arrows must NOT be floating.
+It's source connection and it's target connection should both both be anchored to their respective elements within the diagram.
 This is pictured below.

 ![alt text](https://github.com/jonah766/FSM.io/blob/main/resources/fsm/state_connection.png?raw=true)

 Each anchor point on a shape can be indicated by one of the blue crosses on the edge of the shape.
 Successful connection of an arrow with an anchor point is indicated by the green focus.
-Two arrows may be connection to/from the same anchor point.
+If required, any two arrows may be connected to/from the same anchor point.
 If additional anchor points are required they can be added to the shape from within Draw.io.

 ## Installation